Key takeaways

 How long does semaglutide fatigue last?

-If your fatigue persists on semaglutide, talk to your healthcare provider to make sure it’s not a sign of something more serious.
+If your fatigue persists while taking semaglutide, talk to your healthcare provider to ensure it’s not a sign of something more serious.

 How to treat semaglutide fatigue: 5 tips